JiaxinWang123/SapFlower/README.md

 # SapFlower

-The GUI App will be written in Matlab, and it is still under construction.
+The GUI App will be written in Matlab, and it is under construction.

 ![SapFlower](https://github.com/JiaxinWang123/SapFlower/assets/98176596/15ed876f-8e04-4599-a930-81e870693b1e)